 Teach a trade.
 Build a future.

-Would you like to support people to learn new skills and become the best version of themselves?
-As a production instructor you will:
+Want to support people to learn new skills and help them improve their prospects?
+As a production instructor you’ll:

 - run an on-site prison workshop

 - play a key role in the prison service by engaging people in prisons in constructive activity and teaching them skills for life so they can find employment on release

 - ensure the smooth running of the workshop

 - support prisoners to develop themselves by gaining new skills and find employment on their release

 As part of our team, you’ll:

 - supervise, train and motivate prisoners

 - coach and support prisoners to develop new skills and themselves